bakerag1/whiskey-row-brew-club/site/content/styles/bjcp/2021/24C-Bière de Garde.md

 ## Commercial Examples
 Ch’Ti Blonde, Jenlain Ambrée, La Choulette Brune, Russian River Perdition,Saint Sylvestre 3 Monts Blonde, Two Brothers Domaine Dupage

+## Entry Instructions
+Entrant must specify blond, amber, or brownBière de Garde.
+If no color is specified, the judge should attempt to judge based on initial observation, expecting a malt flavor and balance that matches the color.